Simbul/baker/README.md

   * Improved handling of internal and external links
   * Memory optimization
   * iOS 5 and Xcode 4.2 compatibility
+  * Minimum supported version: iOS 4.0
   * Minor fixes and improvements
   * Thanks to @francesctovar @therabidbanana @eaglejohn @ffranke for the great support
-  * Minimum supported version: iOS 4.0

 * **2.0**
   * Multi-orientation books support (portrait, landscape, both) - thanks to @svdgraaf
   * iPhone support
-  * Xcode 4
+  * Xcode 4 compatibility
   * Added support to open a specific page of a downloaded book
   * Added support to remove vertical bounce (for non-scrolling books)
   * Added support to enable automatic media playback